solidjs-community/solid-aria/README.md

 - [switch](./packages/switch/) - Provides the behavior and accessibility implementation for switch component.
 - [toggle](./packages/toggle/) - Handles interactions for toggle elements, e.g. checkboxes and switches.

+### Navigation

+- [link](./packages/link/) - Provides the behavior and accessibility implementation for a link component.

 ### Overlays

 - [dialog](./packages/dialog/) - Provides the behavior and accessibility implementation for a dialog component.